medhini98/CycleSyncAI_Qloo/README.md

 ## Overview

-CycleSyncAI is a native iOS app that delivers personalized, cycle-aware diet and fitness plans, along with a ready-to-use grocery list — to help women align their wellness routines with their body’s natural rhythms.
+CycleSyncAI is a native iOS app that delivers personalized, cycle-aware diet and fitness plans, along with a ready-to-use grocery list, to help women align their wellness routines with their body’s natural rhythms.

 It integrates:
 - Menstrual cycle data from Apple HealthKit